How to be a true Parisian: Christmas shopping at the Bon Marché

 We’d rather let the experts dissert about the “why” of this worldwide fascination and share with you our secrets to live the city like a true Parisienne.
 With Christmas around the corner, it is the perfect time to introduce you to our beloved neighbor: Le Bon Marché.
 While the tourist buses like to hoard boulevard Haussmann, those in the know prefer the more refined charm of the iconic department store of the Rive Gauche.

-The history of the Bon Marché is intrinsically linked with the one of hotel Lutetia, which was initially erected in 1910 by to accommodate the store’s elegant clientele.
+The history of the Bon Marché is intrinsically linked with the one of Hotel Lutetia, which was initially erected in 1910 to accommodate the store’s elegant clientele.
 The store’s prodigious success justifies such an initiative: its founders Aristide and Marguerite Boucicaut are commercial geniuses.
 Together, they invent the concept of department store as we know it nowadays and the Bon Marché becomes a standard for upscale shopping all around the world.

 Did you know?
 It even stars in one of French literature’s masterpiece, the novel Au Bonheur des Dames by naturalist writer Emile Zola.